C-3sc0/pands-project/README.md

 # pands-project

 -------
-This repository is used for the final project given during the Programming and scripting module on Higher Diploma in Data Analytics course from ATU university.
-Topic of the project is research and investigation of Fisher's Iris data set.
+This repository serves as a resource for the final project for the ATU university's HDip in Computing in Data Analytics course's Programming and Scripting module.
+The project's primary objective focuses on the study and examination of the Fisher's Iris Data set.

 ## Table of Contents